-7. Don’t abandon important multi-novel plot arcs
+7. Abandoning important plot arcs

 One of the key points of learning how to write a series is that subplots must be seen through to the end.
 Foreshadowing should build to something that justifies it.

 For example, a detective might have a father who is in prison.
 If this is dropped in at some point in the first book, the reader will expect that this will feature in subsequent books in some way.

-8. Don’t make your fictional world too limited
+8. Making your fictional world too limited

 A series requires long-form planning.
-The Now Novel Story Builder makes learning how to write a book easier.
+The Now Novel Story Builder makes writing a book easier.
 Use the step-by-step process to create an easy-to-follow blueprint for your story.